Sooner Rather Than Later: Lesson #6 From Adelaide 2019

 This improvement in competitor mindset in 2019 compared to 2018 warmed my heart and reaffirmed that helping people with effective blister prevention and treatment is a worthwhile endeavour.

 If I had one piece of advice to take this even further in 2020, it would be to go further in your pre-race preparation.
 The blisters you’ve had before (in this race or in others) are the ones you must EXPECT.
 So have your preventions in place when the race starts.
-That will take them out of the equation, and we can manage the ones that come as a surprise – the ones you’ve never had before and therefore never expected.
+That will take them out of the equation.
+And we can manage the ones that come as a surprise – the ones you’ve never had before and therefore never expected – sooner rather than later.

 Look forward to seeing everyone in Adelaide in 2020!